naotoomura/breadcrumbs_on_rails/README.md

 ### Restricting breadcrumb scope

 The `add_breadcrumb` method understands all options you are used to pass to a Rails controller filter.
-In fact, behind the scenes this method uses a `before_filter` to store the tab in the `@breadcrumbs` and `@breadcrumbs_list` variable.
+In fact, behind the scenes this method uses a `before_filter` to store the tab in the `@breadcrumbs` and `@breadcrumbs_list` variables.

 Taking advantage of Rails filter options, you can restrict a tab to a selected group of actions in the same controller.